As search for missing Massachusetts mother Ana Walshe continues, details emerge on what family friends have said about her husband - Local News 8

 By Amanda Watts and Elizabeth Wolfe, CNN

-Days after the husband of missing Massachusetts mother Ana Walsh was arrested on a charge of misleading investigators, details of his tumultuous legal history are beginning to emerge.
+Days after the husband of missing Massachusetts mother Ana Walshe was arrested on a charge of misleading investigators, details of his tumultuous legal history are beginning to emerge.

 The mother of three was reported missing by her coworkers on January 4, but a sweeping two-day search of the small coastal town of Cohasset, Massachusetts, turned up no sign of her.